-Mugicha is considered the 'taste of summer' in most Japanese households and enjoyed cold and interestingly in China (called Maicha) and Korea (called Boricha) it is enjoyed hot and is a staple with all meals.
+Mugicha is considered the 'taste of summer' in most Japanese households and enjoyed cold (recipe below).
+Interestingly in China ( Maicha) and Korea ( Boricha) it is enjoyed hot and is a staple with all meals.

 Gifu Prefecture, Japan

 Tea: 3 g Water: 100 C, 1 cup Time: 3-5 min

 There is no set rule for brewing tea because each tea type is different.

 This is a rough guide to get you started.
 Please experiment to find your ideal steeping time based on your personal taste.

 Before preparing any type of tea always warm the teapot and tea cups by rinsing it with hot water.

 Put 3 g of tea in the preheated tea pot and add water at 100 C and let it steep for 1-5 minutes or longer based on your liking.

 For the subsequent infusions, experiment with the steep timing , increasing it depending on your liking.

 - 4 cups of water (room temperature)